 Design/aesthetics (maximum 5 points)

 1st prize: £3,000.
+Handmade awl.
 Gold medal.
-Shoe showcased at Isetan Men’s department store in Shinjuku, Tokyo, plus other stores around the world.
+Shoe showcased at shoe stores around the world.

 2nd prize: £2,000.
+Handmade awl.
 Silver medal.
-Shoe showcased at Isetan Men’s in Tokyo, plus other stores around the world.
+Shoe showcased at shoe stores around the world.

 3rd prize: £1,000.
+Handmade awl.
 Bronze medal.
-Shoe showcased at Isetan Men’s in Tokyo, plus other stores around the world.
+Shoe showcased at shoe stores around the world.

 How to enter the competition:

-Competitors who wish to enter the contest need to register to [email protected] no later than January 31st 2023, send in name / brand under which you wish to enter.
+Competitors who wish to enter the contest need to register to [email protected] no later than January 31st, 2024, and send in name/brand under which you wish to enter.
 Only one entry per competitor.
 It is free of charge to enter the competition.
 For any questions, send an e-mail to the address above.
 We encourage brands/makers to take pictures of the making process to be shared after the final on May 13 (but the shoe cannot be shown to the public prior to the event).

 Judging process and award ceremony:

-By April 16th, the shoemakers who’ve made it to the final will be informed (or all if less than 30 send in for pre-qualification) , and they will be given the address and details to ship the shoes to in London.
-The finalist shoes need to arrive in London no later than Wednesday, May 10th, and have to be shipped so that no customs, etc. end up on us.
+By April 8th, 2024 the shoemakers who’ve made it to the final will be informed (or all if less than 30 send in for pre-qualification), and they will be given the address and details to ship the shoes to in London.
+The finalist shoes need to arrive in London no later than Wednesday, May 1st, 2024.
+The taxes/duties must be prepaid or arranged so that we do not get asked to pay.
+Otherwise, the shoes will be rejected.
 The shoes will be presented anonymously*.
-Note that due to this, competing shoemakers can not show the competition shoes in for example social media until May 13, and they cannot reveal that they are entering the contest.
+Note that due to this, competing shoemakers can not show the competition shoes on social media until May 4th, 2024 and they cannot reveal that they are entering the contest.

-The jury review of the 30 finalist shoes will take place on Friday, May 12th.
-These shoes will be displayed during the London Super Trunk Show event on Saturday, May 13th, where the award ceremony will take place at 16.00.
-Then the World Champion of Shoemaking and the podium places will be announced (competitors don’t have to be in place themselves), with the full top ten list (the other positions will be revealed later).
-All competition shoes (also the ones who don’t make the final 30 if this is the case, although these will not be ranked) will also be showcased on Shoegazing and The Shoe Snob’s blogs, and many of them in our social media channels.
+The jury review of the 30 finalist shoes will take place on Friday, May 3rd, 2024.
+These shoes will be displayed during the London Super Trunk Show event on Saturday, May 4th, where the award ceremony will take place at 5.30pm.
+Then the world champion of shoemaking and the podium places will be announced (competitors don’t have to be on-site themselves, though of course always great when contestants are present in London), with the full top ten list (the other positions will be revealed later).
+All competition shoes (also the ones who don’t make the final 30 if this is the case, although these will not be ranked) will also be showcased on Shoegazing and The Shoe Snob’s blogs, top shoes will be featured on Kirby Allison’s YouTube channel, and many of them in our social media channels.